lab-yue/r-docs/pages/R-admin/README.md

 64-bit builds have both advantages and disadvantages:

 - The total virtual memory space made available to a 32-bit process is limited by the pointer size to 4GB, and on most OSes to 3GB (or even 2GB).
 The limits for 64-bit processes are much larger (e.g.
   8--128TB).

   R allocates memory for large objects as needed, and removes any unused ones at garbage collection.
 When the sizes of objects become an appreciable fraction of the address limit, fragmentation of the address space becomes an issue and there may be no hole available that is the size requested.
 This can cause more frequent garbage collection or the inability to allocate large objects.
 As a guide, this will become an issue for 32-bit builds with objects more than 10% of the size of the address space (around 300Mb) or when the total size of objects in use is around one third (around 1Gb).

--   Only 64-bit builds support 'long vectors', those with *2\^* or more elements (which needs at least 16GB of storage for each numeric vector).
+- Only 64-bit builds support 'long vectors', those with _2\^{31}_ or more elements (which needs at least 16GB of storage for each numeric vector).

 - Most 32-bit OSes by default limit file sizes to 2GB (and this may also apply to 32-bit builds on 64-bit OSes).
 This can often be worked around: `configure` selects suitable defines if this is possible.
 (We have also largely worked around that limit on 32-bit Windows.)
 64-bit builds have much larger limits.

 - Because the pointers are larger, R's basic structures are larger.
   This means that R objects take more space and (usually) more time to manipulate.
 So 64-bit builds of R will, all other things being equal, run slower than 32-bit builds.
 (On Sparc Solaris the difference was 15-20%.)

 - However, 'other things' may not be equal.
-In the specific case of '`x86_64`' *vs* '`ix86`', the 64-bit CPU has features (such as SSE2 instructions) which are guaranteed to be present but are optional on the 32-bit CPU, and also has more general-purpose registers.
+In the specific case of '`x86_64`' _vs_ '`ix86`', the 64-bit CPU has features (such as SSE2 instructions) which are guaranteed to be present but are optional on the 32-bit CPU, and also has more general-purpose registers.
 This means that on chips like a desktop Intel i7 the vanilla 64-bit version of R has been around 10% faster on both Linux and macOS.
 (Laptop CPUs are usually relatively slower in 64-bit mode.)

 So, for speed you may want to use a 32-bit build (especially on a laptop), but to handle large datasets (and perhaps large files) a 64-bit